 As Tommy turned toward the rocket, ready to leave the Moon behind, Sarah lingered, her heart pounding with fear and uncertainty.
 She rushed back to Mr. McLune, her voice trembling, her wide eyes searching his face for reassurance.
 “Please,” she whispered, clutching his sleeve, “don’t abandon us.
 Don’t leave us like that boy said you would.
 You promised you’d be there for us, no matter what.”
 Her grip tightened as her voice cracked, desperation spilling out.
 “I’m scared, Mr. McLune.
 What if... what if we can’t get away next time?
 What if he—”

-Mr. McLune’s smile softened, and he knelt down to meet Sarah’s gaze, his eyes twinkling with that familiar warmth.
-His voice was gentle, but firm, like a secret spoken between old friends.
-“Now, now, Sarah,” he said in his usual sing-song tone, “I know your father isn’t a nice person.
-I can see it in your eyes.
-But remember what I told you—I’m never far.
-If you and Tommy find yourselves in trouble, and there’s no way out, all you have to do is call out for me.”
-He winked, his green face glowing softly in the lunar light.
-“And just like that—poof!
-I’ll send help.”
+Mr. McLune’s smile softened as he knelt to meet Sarah’s gaze, his eyes alight with a steady, familiar warmth.
+His voice was gentle but resolute, carrying the weight of an unshakable promise.
+“Now, now, Sarah,” he said in his sing-song tone, “I know your father isn’t a good man—I can see it in your eyes.
+But hear me on this: I’m not powerless against men like him, or anyone who would harm a child.
+If you and Tommy ever find yourselves in trouble, with nowhere to turn, just call for me.”
+He winked, his green face glowing softly in the moonlight.
+“And poof—help will come.
+That’s my word.”

 As the weight of their father’s voice echoed in her mind, Sarah’s eyes welled with fear.
 She looked up at Mr. McLune, her voice barely a whisper.